 Later in each specific document you may use the bare form of the name, i.e. just Hadoop, as best suits your writing style.

-For use by software vendors or software-related service providers, or when organizations or organization-branded pages are discussing Hadoop in relation to any non-Apache provided software products or services, extra care is required to maintain the independent and vendor-neutral reputation of the Apache brand.
+For use by software vendors or software-related service providers, or when organizations or organization-branded pages are discussing Hadoop (or any other Apache brand) in relation to any non-Apache provided software products or services, extra care is required to maintain the independent and vendor-neutral reputation of the Apache brand.

 The full form of the name must be used in at least these cases: